seeden/angular-es6/README.md

 ## Examples

-You can find whole exmple project in the [example](https://github.com/seeden/angular-es6/tree/master/example) directory.
+You can find whole example project in the [example](https://github.com/seeden/angular-es6/tree/master/example) directory.

 ### Directive